khaledsukkar2/django-swift-crud/README.md

 ## Overview

-The `swift_crud` package provides a base view class (`BaseView`) and utility functions to quickly set up CRUD (Create, Read, Update, Delete) operations for any Django model with only one view class.
+The `swift_crud` package provides a base view class (`SwiftView`) and utility functions to quickly set up CRUD (Create, Read, Update, Delete) operations for any Django model with only one view class.
 This package aims to simplify the process by abstracting away the complexity of built-in Class-Based Views (CBVs) and the need to track the inheritance hierarchy to determine where to override methods.

 The package includes several mixins to handle common tasks, such as: